weigen393/weigen393/README.md

 :computer: I'm Peter, a Back-End developer.

-:smile_cat: This is my latest project [DataCat](https://github.com/weigen393/DataCat).
+:smile_cat: This is a project I completed on my own [DataCat](https://github.com/weigen393/DataCat).

-:office: Currently working on AppWorks School.
+:office: Currently working on developing and maintaining a video streaming media service on AWS infrastructure, serving millions of users.

 <!--
 **weigen393/weigen393** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.